rohithr0360/BlueWatch-AI/README.md

-# BlueWatch: Towards a future where waters aren't choking on plastic
+# BlueWatch.ai: Towards a future where our waters aren't choking on plastic

-Welcome to BlueWatch, an innovative AI model developed using YOLOv8 object detection algorithm.
-BlueWatch aims to detect the presence of plastic in both the surface and depth of the oceans.
-As aquatic plastic pollution poses a significant threat to marine species and human consumption, our model steps in to address this critical issue.
+## Introduction

+Welcome to BlueWatch.ai, an advanced system designed to address the critical issue of plastic pollution in water bodies.
+BlueWatch.ai combines cutting-edge artificial intelligence with robotic integration to detect, collect, and remove waste plastic from oceans and other water sources.

 ## Project Overview

-Aquatic plastic pollution is a major environmental concern, affecting marine life and ecosystems worldwide.
-BlueWatch is designed to contribute to the mitigation of this issue by providing accurate detection of plastic debris in oceanic environments.
+Plastic pollution in water bodies poses a significant threat to marine life and ecosystems worldwide.
+BlueWatch.ai goes beyond traditional AI models by offering seamless integration with robotic hardware, enabling efficient detection and removal of waste plastic.
+By harnessing the power of technology, BlueWatch.ai aims to mitigate the impact of plastic pollution and safeguard our aquatic environments for future generations.

 ## Features